NikaKhiz/sweeft_etl_pipeline/readme.md

 python main.py
 ```

-### the code above will fetch etherium based collections from opensea api, transform it, save it in to the database and raw format as json and csv file.
+### the code above will fetch etherium based collections from opensea api, transform and save it in to the database and raw data will be saved as json and csv in local data lake.